Nickwasused/tor-stealth-snowflake/README.md

 	this.url = config.brokerUrl;
 	this.clients = 0;
 	if (0 === this.url.indexOf('localhost', 0)) {
-	  // Ensure url has the right protocol + trailing slash. this.url = 'http://' + this.url;
+	  this.url = 'http://' + this.url;
 	}
 	if (0 !== this.url.indexOf('http', 0)) {